 First master HTML and CSS, as described in “Should you learn programming?
 Yes.”

-But if you still find programming fascinating, make a point of learning the basics of three or four other vastly different languages, like SQL, Racket, Swift, and Lua, because something clicks once you understand a few different ways of getting the end result you want.
-You don't need to master them.
+But if you still find programming fascinating, make a point of learning the basics of three or four other vastly different languages, like SQL, Python, and Racket, because something clicks once you understand a few different ways of getting the end result you want.
+You don’t need to master them.
 Just spend a month with each, going through a couple tutorial books about it, and making something happen with it.

 How do I become a better writer?